Qatar University: World view and influence

 Qatari leaders have recognized the vulnerability of oil and natural gases as a long-term economic model, especially for a smaller area such as Qatar.

 The university has directed funding towards contributions to international projects.
 This has included taking part in global environmental studies through regional measurements, promotion of energy-awareness, and the recent contribution to CERN of data gathered through the university's new positron beam.

 Since graduate programs are not available in many fields, Qatar University often works closely with a network of international affiliate schools.
 Students who have shown exceptional potential or progress can often receive sponsorship from the university for graduate studies abroad, on the condition that they will return to work once finished.

 Construction

-Qatar University is situated on the northern edge of Doha, approximately 16 kilometers from the city center.
+Qatar University is situated on the northern edge of Doha in the district of Al Tarfa, approximately 16 kilometers from the city center.
 Due to the growth of the city, this area has recently become more valuable, and a popular development site for upscale residential and commercial buildings.
 QU has agreed to lease a portion of its property to the construction of new commercial zones to the north and east, as well as a substantial plot for the College of the North Atlantic to the south.

 A QAR 20 million Scientific and Applied Research Center is under construction.